-There are no formal entry requirements other than being an A2 student.
+There are no formal entry requirements other than being an A Level student.
 However, it would be expected that students would be motivated learners who enjoy research and working on their own.

 You have a free choice of project topic, so you can choose to explore a further aspect of a subject you're studying, or another subject, or choose a topic in which you have a personal interest.